tqm-dev/ShaderVG/README.md

 vgLookup ..............................
 NOT implemented vgLookupSingle ........................
 NOT implemented

-- Hardware Queries:
+- Hardware Queries
 vgHardwareQuery .......................
 NOT implemented

-- Renderer and Extension Information: vgGetString ...........................
+- Renderer and Extension Information vgGetString ...........................
 FULLY implemented

 - VGU